Weakest Link (American game show): Rules

 At the end of a round, regardless of the outcome, each contestant secretly votes for the person they want to eliminate from the game; they are forbidden from voting for themselves.
 After votes are revealed one at a time, the contestant who received the most votes is eliminated from the game and leaves with a curt dismissal from the host: "You are the weakest link.
 Goodbye!"
 In the event of a tie, a tiebreaking vote is cast by the contestant who was named as its "strongest link".
 If the strongest link is involved in the tie, then he/she is automatically safe and decides between the other players involved.

 The time limit decreased in each round after the first (10 seconds per round on the NBC series, 15 seconds for the syndicated one).
-Play would begin with the strongest link from the previous round, or the second-strongest if the former had been eliminated.
+Play would begin with the strongest link from the previous round, or the second-strongest link if the strongest link had been eliminated.

 After six rounds of play on the NBC series and four on the syndicated series, the team had been reduced to two members.
 For the 2001–02 run of the NBC series, a seventh round was played for 90 seconds (1:30) with the two remaining team members.
 Any money banked in this round was doubled and added to the bank from previous rounds to determine the final prize total.

 The abbreviated first season of the syndicated series also used the double stakes round, which was conducted for 45 seconds with the last two contestants.
 The change in the potential top prize for the second season resulted in this round being cut from the show.
 Instead, the game ended after the fourth round and the two surviving contestants after the last vote advanced to the final round to play for the accumulated money in their bank.

 Six timed rounds are played in the 2020 revival, with question values and target totals increasing from one to the next, no rounds are played for double value.
 The target begins at US$25,000 in the first round and increases to $500,000 in the sixth, allowing for a potential maximum bank of US$1,000,000.